#1 Home Improvement Retailer

 How do I check my planting zone?

-Check the USDA growing zone map, as planting zones have shifted over the years.
-Zones with higher numbers can plant earlier in the year.
+Check the USDA zone map, as planting zones have changed slightly over the years.
+Planting zones with higher numbers can plant earlier in the year.
 Increase your odds of successful gardening by choosing plants that are meant for your zone.

-When can I plant seeds outside in the spring?
+When can I plant seeds in my garden?

-If the soil is pliable and warm, consider planting your veggie, fruit, or flower seeds directly into your garden.
+If the ground isn't frozen solid and the soil isn't cold, consider planting your fruit, veggie, or flower seeds directly into your garden.
 This is called the "direct sow" method.
 The time to plant will be after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed package for how and when to sow seeds.
+Consult your seed packet for when and how to sow seeds.

 Should I harden off my seedlings before planting them outside?

-Yes, for best results, if you raised plants indoors from seeds, harden them before you transplant them.
-Hardening allows your seedlings to adjust to outdoor life, spring rains, and temperature swings, making them more resilient against cold snaps.
+Yes, if you raised plants indoors from seeds, harden them first before you transplant them.
+Hardening allows your seedlings to adjust to the great outdoors and sun, rain, and temperature swings, making them more resilient against cold snaps.
 It slows their growth until they're strong and ready to take off during a spring warm front.

 What are seed tapes?